julelang/manual/src/std/math.md

 ```jule
 fn Ceil(x: f64): f64
 ```
-Returns the least integer value greater than or equal to x.
+Returns the least integer value greater than or equal to x\.

 Special cases are:<br>
 ```